cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

 ### Using an OAI in S3 Regions that Support Only Signature Version 4 Authentication

-Newer S3 Regions require that you use <font color=red> Signature Version 4 </font> for authenticated requests.
+Newer S3 Regions require that you use <font color=OrangeRed> Signature Version 4 </font> for authenticated requests.
 - when create an origin access identity and add it to a CloudFront distribution,
 - CloudFront typically uses Signature Version 4 for authentication when it requests files in your S3 bucket.